Pembrolizumab/berahyaluronidase alfa

 Pembrolizumab/berahyaluronidase alfa, sold under the brand name Keytruda Qlex, is a fixed dose combination medication used for the treatment of many types of solid tumors.
 It contains pembrolizumab, a programmed death receptor-1 (PD-1) blocking antibody; and berahyaluronidase alfa, a variant of hyaluronidase.
 It is given by injection under the skin (subcutaneous).

-Pembrolizumab/berahyaluronidase alfa was approved for medical use in the Unites States in September 2025.
+Pembrolizumab/berahyaluronidase alfa was approved for medical use in the United States in September 2025.

 Medical uses

 Pembrolizumab/berahyaluronidase alfa is indicated for the solid tumor indications approved for the intravenous formulation of pembrolizumab.

 Side effects

 The US FDA prescribing information includes warnings and precautions for immune-mediated adverse reactions, hypersensitivity and administration-related reactions, complications of allogeneic hematopoietic stem cell transplantation, and embryo-fetal toxicity.

 History

 The efficacy was evaluated in study MK-3475A-D77 (NCT05722015), a randomized, multi-center, open-label, active-controlled trial conducted in participants with treatment-naïve metastatic non-small cell lung cancer, in whom there were no EGFR, ALK, or ROS1 genomic tumor aberrations.
 A total of 377 participants were randomized (2:1) to receive either pembrolizumab/berahyaluronidase alfa administered subcutaneously every six weeks with platinum doublet chemotherapy or pembrolizumab administered intravenously every six weeks with platinum doublet chemotherapy.